x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/tracking-preventing-data-loss-dcs.md

 ## How the DataConsistencyScore is calculated

 There are various thresholds used to determine the DataConsistencyScore.
 Microsoft is constantly tuning these thresholds to insure that problematic data loss does not occur during migrations.
-The details of these thresholds are not presented to Exchange administrators so that they are not bothered with unnecessary information.
+The details of these thresholds are not presented to Exchange administrators.

 For batches, the DataConsistencyScore is equal to the worst DataConsistencyScore of any user within that batch.
 This behavior helps administrators know immediately whether there is any data loss that should be investigated.